-This topic contains 4 replies, has 1 voice, and was last updated by Jay the Antelope 1 month, 4 weeks ago.
+- This topic has 4 replies, 1 voice, and was last updated 5 months, 2 weeks ago by Jay the Antelope.

 Just a quick question.
 It’s not clear to me when reading the Guidelines for Advancement on who is responsible for requesting the BOR.
 Our troop has a policy that the Scout to communicate with the Advancement chair and their parent to schedule the BOR (this is after the SM has sent an email letting the Advancement Chair know that they have completed their SM Conference).
 Is this the wrong way?
 It’s being suggested that we are not doing this correctly.